JordanEAbbottSoftwire/softwire-work-experience-oct-2024/README.md

 ## Technical Overview

 The codebase has two components: frontend and backend.
 The `main` branch of the repository is set to run on Vercel (a cloud platform).
-I've set this all up for you so you don't need to worry about how this hosting works, but I'll be giving a quick overview on Wednesday to make it feel less "magic".
+This has already been setup so you don't need to worry about how this hosting works, but we'll be giving a quick overview on Wednesday to make it feel less "magic".

 ### Frontend